2020PB/police-brutality/all-locations.md

 ### Restaurant owner shot and killed | June 1st

 During protests, shots were fired by an unknown shooter.
-Police returned fire, shooting and killing a resaurant owner.
+Police returned fire, shooting and killing a restaurant owner.
 Their bodycams were switched off at the time, and as a result the Lousiville chief of police has resigned.
 Louisville metro police has released a CCTV video which they claim shows McAtee firing a gun, but no gun is visible in the video.

+tags: death, body-cams, real-bullets, pepper-ball

 id: ky-louisville-6